mdemena/project-tradexc/README.md

 - Applicaction

   - **dashboard** - As a logged user I want to trade whit global exchange markets like NASDAQ, IBEX35 or CryptoMoney
+  - **trade** - As a user I want trade with investments, buy or selling in the market.
   - **wallet** - As a user I want to work and know all the information of my money and my investments.
-  - **trade** - As a user I want trade with investments, buy or selling in the market.

 - Reports

+  - **markets** - As a user I want to see all information in trade and cryptocurrency markets.
   - **transactions** - As a user I want to see all the transaction I made.
-  - **markets** - As a user I want to be able to attend to event so that the organizers can count me in.

 - Utilities

-  - **profile** - As a user I want to see which escape-rooms are available so I can explore them.
+  - **profile** - As a user I want to see and update all information refered to me.
+  - **support** - As a user I want te see and crete suppor tickets.
-  - **support** - As a user I want to see which escape-rooms are available so I can explore them.
+  - **log** - As a user I want to see all my activity in application.

 ## Backlog